NoNickname69/RNN-IMDB-Review-classifier/README.md

 - `relu` activation in SimpleRNN can cause gradient explosion — use `tanh` instead
 - Adding `Dropout` will reduce overfitting
-- Upgrading to an LSTM or GRU would significantly improve accuracy
+- Upgrading to an LSTM or GRU would significantly improve accuracy and context understanding

 ---

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).